 Formal Complaint.
-A document filed by and signed by a complainant or signed by the Title IX Coordinator alleging sexual harassment and/or other forms of sexual misconduct against a respondent AND requesting that the College investigate the allegation/s.
+A document filed by and signed by a complainant or signed by the Civil Rights & Title IX Coordinator alleging harassment and/or discrimination based on a protected characteristic against a respondent AND requesting that the College investigate the allegation/s.
 Formal complaints must be filed in order to pursue either an Informal Resolution Process or a Formal Resolution.

 Formal Resolution.
-A grievance process initiated when a formal complaint is signed and filed alleging sexual harassment and/or other forms of sexual misconduct against a respondent, and also requests that the complaint be investigated.
+A grievance process is initiated when a formal complaint is signed and filed alleging harassment and/ordiscrimination based on a protected characteristic against a respondent, and also requests that the complaint be investigated.
 The Formal Resolution includes an investigation, a decision, and appeal.
-The decision-making process includes a live hearing when the complaint involves allegations of "Sexual Harassment - Title IX."
+The decision-making process includes a live hearing when the complaint involves allegations of "Sexual Harassment - Title IX," as explained in greater detail in the Complaint Resolution section.

 Informal Resolution Process.
-Alternate complaint resolution process available when a formal complaint is signed and filed alleging sexual harassment and/or other forms of sexual misconduct against a respondent, and both parties agree to have the complaint resolved informally.
+Alternate complaint resolution process available when a formal complaint is signed and filed alleging harassment and/or discrimination based on a protected characteristic against a respondent, and both parties agree to have the complaint resolved informally.

 Mandated Reporter.
 Previously referred to as responsible employees.
-All College employees, student employees, and affiliated individuals are required to disclose to the Title IX Coordinator any report of sexual harassment or misconduct of which they are aware to ensure the College is able to provide a prompt, thorough, and supportive response.
-Confidential resources are exempt from this requirement as detailed in Section VI of the Sexual Misconduct Policy.
-Mandatory reports do not require that complainants take any specific course of action, or any action at all, with regard to any process under the Policy.
+All College employees, student employees, and affiliated individuals are required to disclose to the Civil Rights & Title IX Coordinator any report of harassment or discrimination of which they are aware to ensure the College is able to provide a prompt, thorough, and supportive response.
+Confidential resources are exempt from this requirement as detailed in the Reporting of Prohibited Conduct section of this document.
+Mandated reports do not require that complainants take any specific course of action, or any action at all, with regard to any process under this Policy.